 Figure 2.
 Layout of the MEMS, with several transducers in order to generate several output voltages.

-In this context the PiezoMUMPs technology [24] has been considered for simulation and as reference voltage level for the integrated circuit for the zero standby method.
+In this context, PiezoMUMPs technology [24] was used for the simulation and as a reference voltage level for the integrated circuit in the zero standby method.
 Figure 1 shows some details of the MEMS process.